gokberkgunes/hugo-personal-website/own-website/content/posts/jitsi-installation-on-artix-linux.md

 ---
 title: "Jitsi Installation on Artix Linux"
 date: 2022-09-28T01:40:39+03:00
+authors: "Gokberk Gunes"
+tags: ["self-hosting", "server"]
 draft: false
 ---

-This article will guide one to set up video conference website called Jitsi.
+This article will guide you through setting up server side of a video conference program called Jitsi on systemd-free GNU/Linux distributions.
+The installation will be done on bare metal, not through any vitalization.
+Some commands are given explicitly for Arch-based distributions and systems using runit as init, though the commands can be easily altered for other init systems.

+## What is Jitsi?
-Jitsi is an open-source and an ethical piece of software.
-It must be preferred to spyware programs like Zoom, Google Meet, Microsoft Teams and such proprietary alternatives.
-All of these malicious programs got popularized and enforced by people who has no idea about technology.
-Consequently, for the people with freedom and security in mind, Jitsi is the prime service to use and self-host.
+Jitsi is an open-source video conference software.
+It's similar to Zoom, Google Meet, Microsoft Teams, except for being self-hosted.
+Even though the self-hosting part generates a layer of complexion for the hosting party, the freedom and extensibility of Jitsi are indispensable.

-This guide will cover the self-hosting part, usage is piece of cake anyway.
+## Why did I write this guide?
+Typically, Jitsi and some other parties provide much easier ways to deploy Jitsi on a server.
+However, all of these ways require systemd, abstract the installation process, and limit the configurability.

-(The guide is adapted from Arch Linux' wiki page and Celogreek's guide.)
+**Note:** The guide is adapted from Arch Linux' wiki page, Celogreek's guide.
+Yet, it still was a hassle because of the compilations of the programs and et cetera.

-Below the one may find references, useful links to accompany this guide.
+Below you may find references, useful links accompany this guide.
 - [Configuration files](https://github.com/jitsi/jitsi-meet/tree/master/doc/debian/)
 - [Arch wiki](https://wiki.archlinux.org/title/Jitsi-meet)
 - [Celogreek's guide](https://blog.celogeek.com/posts/linux/archlinux/2021-02-jitsi-meet-nighly-on-arch-linux/)

+## Install Preparations

-Switch to root account, keep using root throughout the whole guide.
-(Use sudo or su preferably.)
+Switch to the root account.
+You must keep using root account throughout the whole guide.\
+**Note:** If you do not have `doas`, you should replace it with `sudo`.
+Alternatively, you can directly call `su`.
 ```sh
 doas su
 ```

-Install required programs.
+Now, you need to install the required programs.
+These programs are either run-time or compile-time dependencies.
 ```shell
 pacman -S git gnupg nginx-mainline curl jdk11-openjdk maven npm unzip prosody
 ```

-Append two lines of code to set a local loopback.
-The programs we are going to install will talk to each other with local loopback.
+Add the below piece of code to set a local loop back.
+This code will allow programs to talk to each other.
 ```txtt
 /etc/hosts
 ```